Two Apartment Buildings In South Korea Quarantined Over Virus - UrduPoint

 Two South Korean apartment buildings heavily occupied by members of a sect linked to most of the country's coronavirus cases have been quarantined after dozens of residents tested positive for the disease, an official said Saturday

-Another two deaths were reported by the Korea Centers for Disease Control and Prevention, bringing the toll to 44.
+Six more deaths were recorded by the Central Disaster and Safety Countermeasure Headquarters, bringing the toll to 48.

 The apartment complex in Daegu -- the country's fourth-largest city and epicentre of its outbreak -- was placed under lockdown after 46 residents were confirmed to have the virus, mayor Kwon Young-jin said.

-More than 140 people live in the two buildings, including 94 members of the Shincheonji Church of Jesus, which is often accused of being a cult and is linked to most of South Korea's infections.
+More than 140 people live in the two buildings, including 94 members of the Shincheonji Church of Jesus, which is often accused of being a cult and is linked to more than 60 percent of South Korea's infections.

-It is the first residential community to be isolated over the outbreak, Kwon said.
+It is the first residential community in the South to be isolated over the outbreak.

-The property is owned by the city government and only single women aged 35 or under can apply to live there.
+The property is owned by the city government and only single women aged 35 or under can apply to live there, according to Kwon.

 Authorities are carrying out checks on more than 260,000 people associated with the religious group.